 Start Here - Enter your zip

 Most budget friendly metal panels (which we will discuss here) are covered with acrylic paint coatings, or are sold as bare metal.
 However, these can fade and corrode over time.
-A longer lasting, but more expensive alternative are corrugated steel panels which are covered with a Kynar 500 coating, also known as PVDF.
+A longer lasting, but more expensive alternative are ribbed steel panels which are covered with a Kynar 500 coating, also known as PVDF.

 Average New Metal Roof Costs In US: